puf/puf.io/notes/socials/2024-10-16 Walking from 22nd st station to Mission over 17th.md

 * [Bay Wheels e-bike from the Mission to the 22nd street CalTrain station](/socials/2024-08-06-bay-wheels-from-the-mission-to-the-22nd-street-caltrain-station) August 5, 2024
 * [Regular Bay Wheels bike from the Mission to the 22nd street CalTrain station](/socials/2024-08-07-regular-bike-from-the-mission-to-the-22nd-street-caltrain-station) August 7, 2024
 * [Electric CalTrain from San Francisco to Mountain View](/socials/2024-10-08-electric-caltrain-from-san-francisco-to-mountain-view) October 8, 2024

+And this article [New York Times Discovers 'Mission Creek' Neighborhood](https://sfist.com/2014/04/09/the_new_york_times_creates_mission/).
+Oops... it's been Mission Creek over a decade already apparently. 🙊